Why is it Important to Generate Awareness & Online Traffic?

 The first is your profile.
 Fill out your bio and include one or two links.
 I have my website author page and my LinkedIn profile in mine.
 When I answer questions on the site, people can follow my answer back to my profile and from there back to my website.
 This sends positive feedback to Google and if this happens consistently, it can move you up when people search for your kind of business.

-Social Interaction Can Drive Online Traffic
+Social Interaction Can Generate Awareness & Online Traffic

-You can think of these answers as a mini-blog and you can add a link in your answer to a blog on your website.
+You can think of these answers as a mini-blog and you can add a link to your answer to a blog on your website.
 If you can’t find a question, but know it is of interest to your potential customers, then ask it yourself and answer it.
 Quora is a knowledge database and it encourages you to add to that knowledge.

 Quora is also a great place to find questions that people are asking about your type of business and services.
 Questions that you can use on your blog and you can use in the next activity – a podcast.